 6. Personal Brand Building

 Sure, becoming a well-trusted name on LinkedIn is no easy play – it takes a lot of planning and ingenuity.
-But if you want to rise above your competition, a LinkedIn content strategy for personal branding is inevitable for you.
+But if you want to rise above your competition, a LinkedIn content strategy for personal branding is inevitable.

 You can add LinkedIn live, articles, regular posting, and everything in between to your content strategy for impressive results.
 Once you build your standing in your professional network, you’ll get more leads and better work opportunities (as we explained above).